pronapro/pronapro.github.io/_posts/2022-07-28-quiz-application.md

 B:Maybe
 C: No
 Input your answer: c
-you got 1 of questions right
+You got 1 of questions right
 Here are your answers['a', 'a', 'c']
 The correct answers are ['A', 'C', 'A']
 ```